Javad228/Project604/README.md

     -   Calculates ANC levels based on baseline, production/loss rates, and dose-dependent toxicity effects of 5-FU and Oxaliplatin.
     -   Tracks cumulative Oxaliplatin dose.
     -   Determines acute neuropathy (binary flag triggered by Oxaliplatin dose) and chronic neuropathy (binary flag triggered when cumulative dose exceeds a threshold).
-    -   Calculates a simple utility score based on a baseline value minus penalties for severe neutropenia and any neuropathy.
+    -   Calculates a simple utility score based on a baseline value minus penalties for severe neutropenia, any neuropathy, and **daily treatment costs**.
+The impact of cost on utility is scaled by the `cost_utility_factor` parameter.
     -   Uses a predefined, repeating 14-day dosing cycle (can be modified within the code).
 -   **`params.py`**: Defines the data structures (using Python dataclasses) for all model parameters, including:
     -   `HematologyParams`: ANC baseline, turnover rate, toxicity coefficients, neutropenia threshold.
     -   `NeuropathyParams`: Chronic neuropathy cumulative dose threshold in mg/m^2 (e.g., 850.0 mg/m^2).
 The absolute threshold in mg used by the simulation is calculated using the patient's BSA.
     -   `DosingParams`: Maximum doses per cycle/day, BSA, minimum days between Oxaliplatin.
     -   `UtilityParams`: Baseline utility, penalties for neutropenia and neuropathy.
+    -   `EconomicsParams`: Costs for drugs (5FU, Oxaliplatin), daily fees (infusion, pump), and a `cost_utility_factor` to scale the impact of cost on the overall utility objective.
     -   `OptimizationParams`: Simulation horizon and time step (name is a remnant).
     -   `FOLFOXParams`: Top-level class holding all parameter groups.
     -   Includes logic to load parameters from a YAML configuration file.